All Products

 Description

-• You can select built-in sensitive field types or sensitive field types that you manually added in sensitive data detection.
-For more information about how to add a sensitive field, see Sensitive data detection rules.
+• You can select built-in sensitive field types or custom sensitive field types that you added in sensitive data detection.
+For more information about how to add a sensitive field type, see Sensitive data detection rules.

-• If you have already created a data masking rule for the same scenario, DataWorks filters out the sensitive field types that have been selected.
-This prevents inconsistent data masking rules for the same sensitive field in the same scenario.
+• If you have already created a data masking rule for the same scenario, DataWorks filters out the selected sensitive field types to prevent inconsistent rules for the same sensitive field in the same scenario.

-By default, the rule name is the same as the Sensitive field type.
+By default, this is the same as the Sensitive Field Type.
 You can also specify a custom name.
 The rule name must be unique.

-Select the data masking scenarios to which this rule applies.
+Select the scenarios to which this rule applies.
 By default, the scenario that you selected in Step 1 is used.
-You can change the scenario or add multiple scenarios as needed.
+You can change the scenario or add more scenarios as needed.

 3. Configure the data masking method.

-Format-preserving encryption replaces a value with a masked value that has the same characteristics.
-The data format remains the same after masking.
-The following parameters are related to this data masking method.
+This method replaces a value with a masked value that has the same characteristics, preserving the data format.
+The following parameters are available.

 Parameter